nnikolaou/VesselDetection/README.md

 It is suggested to rebalance the training set, but not to use data augmentation via transformations or add Gaussian noise (these can improve performance of the resulting models but have not been tested fully).

 ### Train/Test vs. Train/Validation/Test split
-Best results are obtained w/o a validation split (run "Vessel Detection.ipynb"; the default hyperparameters were optimised in advance using one).

 If all datapoints in "Chips" are assumed to be used for training and a separate test set is provided, use this the Train/Test split.
 Default setup gets to ~ 91% Accuracy.
 If part of the dataset given is assumed to only be used for the final evaluation use a Train/Validation/Test split.
 Default setup gets to ~ 88% Accuracy.

 ### Fast training vs. best results
 For faster training, use a learning rate of 10e-4,  early stopping with a patience of 10 epochs and a total of 50; for best results, use a learning rate of 10e-5 and early stopping with a patience of 20 and a total of 100 epochs.

 ### Calibration / threshold shifting
 In the current version, calibration / threshold shifting do not provide tangible benefits.
 It can be improved if in the future we get access to more data / improve data augmentation.
-Calibration with the proper Scikit-learn function requires that the model be trained using a Scikit-learn wrapper for Keras (i.e. training option 2).
+Calibration with the proper Scikit-learn function requires that the model be trained using a Scikit-learn wrapper for Keras (i.e. training option 2 in the "Vessel Detector.ipynb").

 ### Visualizations & loading stored models
 All visualizations can be performed with loaded models trained on the same dataset.
 Currently no saved models are in the project's GitHub page due to size limitations but you can easily store/load them in your local copy.